Raining in Vancouver? Here’s what to do, eat, and explore:

 - Hokkaido Santouka Ramen (pictured above) – Consistently voted as the best ramen in Vancouver.
 Expect it to be noisy, steamy and wonderful inside!

 - Marutama Ramen – We love the creamy chicken shio (miso) broth and thin, chewy noodles!
-It’s just around the corner from our previous suggestion, and often, much less crowded.
+They’ve now got three locations in the city!

 - Taishoken Ramen – This ramen shop is in Vancouver’s historic neighbourhood, Gastown.
 Their signature dish is tsumeken, where the ramen is served separately from the broth.
 Every bite of noodles is to be dipped in a bowl of soup to maintain the perfect noodle consistency